Skip to Content

 Validation

-Validation is a quality review process that confirms the assessment system can consistently produce valid assessment judgements.
-Validation involves confirming that assessment tools have produced valid, reliable, sufficient, current and authentic evidence-evidence that allows CIT to make reasonable judgements about whether training product requirements have been met.
+Validation is a quality review process for completed assessments that confirms the assessment system can consistently produce valid assessment judgements.
+Validation involves confirming that assessment tools have produced valid, reliable, sufficient, current and authentic evidence—evidence that allows CIT to make reasonable judgements about whether training product requirements have been met.

 Valid assessment judgement